 1. They are predictable and reliable

-The chemical fertilizers are highly calculable and dependable as all the nutrients are present in appropriate amounts.
+Chemical fertilizers are highly calculable and dependable as all the nutrients are present in appropriate amounts.
 That way, the soil won’t get more or less of a specific nutrient.
-The balance of nutrients that chemical fertilizers provide make the soil ideal for growing crops.
+The balance of nutrients that chemical fertilizers provide makes the soil ideal for growing crops.
 Moreover, you can easily find them in any gardening store, unlike organic fertilizer, where you have to invest time in making them.

 2. Chemical fertilizers ensure good yields